zealtv/enormousFM/README.md

 # enormousFM
 ## The Enormous Radio Project

-A Raspberry Pi and Arduino based framework for networked multichannel sound, light, and motion using [Pure Data](https://puredata.info) and [bop](https://github.com/zealtv/bop).
+A Raspberry Pi and Arduino based framework for networked multichannel sound, light, and motion.

 ![enormous node diagram](enormous-node.svg)